rvisas/CodeChallenge-Ormuco-Python/README.md

 # CodeChallenge-Ormuco-Python
-Solution for a question on LRU distributed cache
+Package to provide a distributed LRU cache

-# To Generate Source
+### To Generate Source

+* Move into the project folder
 `$ cd $HOME/{root_folder}`

+* Run the "dist" generator
 `$ python setup.py sdist`